Yasser Seirawan

-Yasser Seirawan (ياسر سيروان; born March 24, 1960) is a Syrian-born American chess grandmaster and four-time United States champion.
+Yasser Seirawan (ياسر سيروان; born March 24, 1960) is an American chess grandmaster and four-time United States champion.
 He won the World Junior Chess Championship in 1979.
 Seirawan is also a published chess author and commentator.

 Early life

 Seirawan was born in Damascus, Syria.
 His father was Syrian and his mother an English nurse from Nottingham, where he spent some time in his early childhood.
 When he was seven, his family immigrated to Seattle, Washington, where he attended Queen Anne Elementary School, Meany Middle School, and Garfield High School.
 He honed his game at a now-defunct coffeehouse, the Last Exit on Brooklyn, playing against the likes of Latvian-born master Viktors Pupols and six-time Washington State Champion James Harley McCormick.

 Career

 Seirawan began playing chess at 12; at 13, he became Washington junior champion.
 At 19, he won the World Junior Chess Championship.
 He also won a game against Viktor Korchnoi, who had two years earlier narrowly lost a match for the world championship.
 Impressed, Viktor then invited Seirawan to Switzerland, where Korchnoi was training for his 1981 world title match against Anatoly Karpov.

 Seirawan qualified for the 1985 and 1988-1990 Candidates Tournaments.
 In the 1985 tournament in Montpellier he scored 7/15 placing joint 10th, and in the 1988–1990 tournament in St John, a knockout tournament, he was knocked out by Jon Speelman in the preliminary round.

+Seirawan was the highest rated American player on 19 monthly FIDE rating lists between July 1982 and January 2002.

 In 1990, he won a match against Jan Timman sponsored by KRO by the score of +3-1=2.

 For 12 years, he was the chief editor of the Inside Chess magazine.
 The magazine was sold to the ChessCafe.com website, on which old articles were featured.

 In 1999, Seirawan played a ten-game match against Michael Adams in Bermuda.
 The match was drawn +2–2=6.

 In 2001, Seirawan released a plan called "Fresh Start" to reunite the chess world, which at that time had two world champions: Ruslan Ponomariov had gained the title under the auspices of FIDE, while Vladimir Kramnik had beaten Garry Kasparov to take the Classical title.
 It called for one match between Ponomariov and Kasparov (the world number one), and another between Kramnik and the winner of the 2002 Einstein tournament in Dortmund, who turned out to be Péter Lékó.
 The winners of these matches would then play each other to become undisputed World Champion.
-This plan was signed by all parties on May 6, 2002 in the so-called "Prague Agreement".
+This plan was signed by all parties on May 6, 2002, in the so-called "Prague Agreement".
 The Kramnik-Leko match took place (the match was drawn, with Kramnik retaining his title); the Kasparov-Ponomariov match was canceled in 2003, and this particular plan became moot when Kasparov retired in 2005.
 In the end, the FIDE World Chess Championship 2006 between Kramnik and Veselin Topalov reunited the world championship title.